How to Foster Staff Buy-In for Your Reading Challenges

 incentivize-training

-Incentivize Staff Training With Rewards and Recognition
+Incentivize Training With Rewards & Recognition

 Rewards don’t have to be solely for library users!
-Motivate library staff with prizes and recognition for participating in Beanstack staff trainings and for testing your reading challenges before they go live.
+Motivate library staff with prizes and recognition for participating in Beanstack staff training and for testing your reading challenges before they go live.
 Even small prizes and shoutouts can go a long way.

-Staff at Lincoln City Library branches in Nebraska were treated to warm cookie deliveries once everyone at their location was trained up on their summer reading challenge last year.
+Staff at Lincoln City Library branches in Nebraska were treated to warm cookie deliveries once everyone at their location was trained on their summer reading challenge last year.
 “We have an actual test that they have to take, and it’s not just about Beanstack,” shared library coordinator Vicki Wood on the call.
 “It’s about, when are your events, how do you find the FAQ, how do you earn tickets, what are the prizes for adults?
 We make them learn everything.”
-This year, they upped the ante and will send a pizza delivery once each branch completes their tests.
+This year, they upped the ante and will send a pizza delivery once each branch completes its tests.

 challenges-year-round

-Make Your Challenges Year-Round and Centralized
+Make Your Challenges Year-Round & Centralized

 Some libraries go all-in on centralizing and promoting Beanstack use among their staff by transforming their staff onboarding into reading challenges.
 At Troy Public Library in Michigan, new hires in the youth services department participate in an activities-based training challenge during their first six months on the job.
 Their activities include nitty-gritty details like how to input their first timesheet and fun explorations of library resources and responsibilities.